Marketing Matchmakers: 4 Charming Ways to Attract New Customers Online

 The best way to learn what’s working and what’s not for your online appeal is relying on data, and taking an analytical approach in optimizing website user experience and marketing strategies.

 Digital marketing methods can be tracked and analyzed better than any other advertising medium, so use it to your advantage.
 Web analytic tools, like Google Analytics or Search Console (Google Webmaster Tools), provide priceless insights into the performance of your website and online marketing initiatives.
-Front-end experience can be analysed by heat map tools such as CrazyEgg and Hot Jar.
+Front-end experience can be analyzed by heat map tools such as CrazyEgg and Hot Jar.

 You can use Analytics and these tools to find out where your leads come from and what they do once they land on your site, allowing you to adjust your marketing dollar allotment for maximum ROI.
 More importantly, you’ll discover what’s not working and make adjustments to your site or your campaign that will make your business more attractive, the next time around.